About Normal Sport

 It’s a cheeky nod to the fact that golf is the strangest game on earth.

-A game in which giraffes romp down the playing field on a semi-regular basis.
+A game in which crocodiles traipse the playing field on a semi-regular basis.
 A game in which if you don’t keep your own statistics (and everyone else’s) correctly, you’re ejected from the event.
 A game in which pool noodles are used as practice props, and nobody blinks an eye.

 What to Expect